-Facebook Pixel How to Use HDR Merge in Lightroom
+Facebook Pixel How to Use HDR Merge in Lightroom: A Step-By-Step Guide

-Step by Step How to Use HDR Merge in Lightroom
+How to Use HDR Merge in Lightroom: A Step-By-Step Guide

 HDR merge in Lightroom

-2. Lightroom’s HDR merge creates natural looking HDR images.
-Not everybody will see this as an advantage – but if you want to create garish, over-saturated images the aforementioned plug-ins will help.
+2. Lightroom’s HDR merge creates natural-looking HDR images.
+Not everybody will see this as an advantage, but Lightroom does a great job of avoiding garish, over-saturated HDR photos.

 4. The final HDR image is saved as a DNG file.
-Not only is this smaller than a TIFF file, but you can process it in Lightroom the same as you do with any other DNG or Raw file.
+Not only is a DNG file smaller than a TIFF file, but you can process it in Lightroom the same way you process any other DNG or RAW file.
 The main difference is that the Exposure slider runs from -10 to + 10 stops, rather than the normal -4 to +4.
-There is also much more information in the file for Lightroom to work with, when you make adjustments with the Shadows and Highlights sliders (and local adjustment tools like the Graduated and Radial filters).
+There is also much more information in the file for Lightroom to work with when you make adjustments with the Shadows and Highlights sliders (as well as when applying targeted adjustments using Lightroom’s masking tools).

 5. You can take bracketed sequences hand-held, and Lightroom will align them automatically.
-Having said that, I’ve found the best results come from bracketed photos taken with a tripod mounted camera.
+Lightroom’s Auto Align option lets you work with several bracketed photos that don’t feature identical framing.
+Having said that, I’ve found the best results do come from bracketed photos captured with a tripod-mounted camera!

 Start in Grid View in the Library module, and select the images you want to merge.
-Alternatively, you can select the images in the Filmstrip in the Develop module.
-Then, go to Photo > Photo Merge > HDR.
-Or, right-click on one of the selected photos and select Photo Merge >HDR.
+Alternatively, you can select the images in the Develop module Filmstrip.

 HDR merge in Lightroom